zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student at the University of Manchester, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
+I am a PhD student at the University of Manchester and the [NaCTeM](https://www.nactem.ac.uk/) group, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
 Previously, I worked as an NLP researcher at Tencent Technology in Shanghai.
 I received my Bachelor's and Master's degrees from Shanghai Jiao Tong University, supervised by Prof. Gongshen Liu.

 I am actively seeking a Research Scientist position starting in September 2026.
 Please feel free to contact me at **zepingyu@foxmail.com** if you have any suitable openings!